 Things to do in Munich in the sun

-Take a walking tour: If you’re short on time in a new city – especially one as big as Munich – then a walking tour is a really good way to get your bearings.
-Sandemans do a free three-hour tour leaving from Marienplatz a few times a day which takes you through some of the city highlights.
-The historic heart is full of beautiful architecture, from the Medieval city gates and Gothic Neue Rathaus (New Town Hall) to the ornate churches, fountains and market squares.
-And while you’re at Marienplatz, don’t miss the glockenspiel – a mechanical clock with 43 bells and 32 life-sized figures which puts on a 15-minute show with scenes from Munich’s history at 11am and 12pm (plus 5pm between March and October).
+The historic heart of Munich is full of beautiful architecture, from the Medieval city gates and Gothic Neue Rathaus (New Town Hall) to the ornate churches, fountains and market squares.
+And while you’re at Marienplatz, don’t miss the glockenspiel – this mechanical clock has 43 bells and 32 life-sized figures which puts on a 15-minute show with scenes from Munich’s history at 11am and 12pm every day (plus an extra show at 5pm between March and October).

 The New Town Hall

-Climb the tower in St Peter’s Church: For a different view of Marienplatz, head up to the top of St Peter’s Church for a panoramic view down onto the square and out across the city.
-St Peter’s Church is the oldest church in Munich and it’s on a hill so you can’t miss it.
+For an alternative view of Marienplatz, head up to the top of St Peter’s Church for a panorama down onto the square and out across the city.
+St Peter’s Church is the oldest church in Munich and is on a hill so you can’t miss it.
 It was rebuilt after being badly damaged in the Second World War.
-There are 299 steps to climb to get to the top and there’s not a huge amount of room along the way, but the views are worth the effort – if it’s clear you can sometimes see as far as the Alps.
+There are 299 steps to climb to get to the top and there’s not a huge amount of room along the way, but the views are worth the effort – if it’s clear you can even see as far as the Alps.

 Views from St Peter’s Church

-Visit the Englischer Garten: Munich’s English Garden is one of the largest city parks in the world and was built in 1789 to look like an English country park, with lawns, lakes and pavilions.
-It’s a huge green oasis with lots of shady spots for a sunny day and a great place to hire a bike and explore.
 There are a few uniquely Munich touches thrown in too – like the beer gardens, the Greek temple-style Monopteros and especially the surfers.
-Yes local surfers don’t let being miles from the sea stop them, instead they catch a few waves on the Eisbach river in the middle of the park.
+Yes one of the fun facts about Munich is that local surfers don’t let being miles from the sea stop them, instead they catch a few waves on the Eisbach river in the middle of the park.
 A concrete break means there are constant waves, and the bridge over the top is the perfect vantage point to watch their tricks (and some impressive wipeouts).

 City surfers in the Englischer Garten

-Relax in a beer garden: Munich’s a city that really loves its beer, and the beer gardens all across the city are packed on a sunny day.
-The most famous is the Chinese pagoda (Chinesischer Turm) in the English Garden – probably the only place where you can grab a litre of beer and listen to a Bavarian band playing inside a Chinese temple.
+Munich really loves its beer, and the beer gardens all across the city are packed on a sunny day.
+Most famous is the Chinese pagoda (Chinesischer Turm) in the English Garden – the only place where you can grab a litre of beer and listen to a Bavarian band playing inside a Chinese temple.
 It opens at 10am so you can call in for a Bavarian breakfast – beer, Weißwurst (white sausages) and a brezen (pretzel).
-There’s another beer garden in the park alongside the Kleinhesseloher lake or try the giant Hirschgarten – with 8000 seats it’s the largest beer garden in the world.
+There’s another beer garden in the park alongside the Kleinhesseloher lake or try the giant Hirschgarten – the largest beer garden in the world with 8000 seats.

 The Chinesischer Turm

-Eat your way around the Viktualienmarkt: The Viktualienmarkt is Munich’s biggest outdoor food market.
+The Viktualienmarkt is Munich’s biggest outdoor food market.
 It started life as a farmers’ market where people would come to do their weekly food shopping.
-But now it’s a real foodie hub too, where you can buy gourmet local produce, from cheese and meat to bread and honey.
-There are tables in the middle, where you can grab a seat underneath the chestnut trees and eat what you’ve bought if you buy a drink (being Munich of course there’s a beer garden in there too).
+But now it’s a real foodie hub, where you can buy gourmet local produce, from cheese and meat to bread and honey.
+There are tables in the middle where you can grab a seat underneath the chestnut trees and eat what you’ve bought if you buy a drink (being Munich of course there’s a beer garden there).

 The Viktualienmarkt

-Take a walk around the Olympiapark: Just outside the city centre, the Olympiapark was built for the 1972 summer Olympic Games.
-Unlike some of the old Olympic sites around the world, this one’s still going strong and is another great green space to explore if you fancy escaping the city.
-There are lots of different things to do around the park – you can climb up onto the stadium roof, check out the views from the top of the Olympic Tower, boat on the lake or and there are lots of summer concerts, film screenings and events.
+Just outside the city centre, the Olympiapark was built for the 1972 summer Olympic Games.
+Unlike some old Olympic sites around the world, this one’s still going strong and is another great green space to explore if you fancy escaping the city.
+There are lots of different things to do around the park – climb up onto the stadium roof, check out the views from the Olympic Tower, boat on the lake or visit one of the summer concerts, film screenings and events.

 The Olympiapark